ckan/ckan/doc/maintaining/configuration.rst

 There is a special option type, ``dynamic``.
 This option type is used for a set of options that have common name-pattern.
-Because ``dynamic`` type defines multiple options, it has no validators and serves mostly documentation purpose.
+Because ``dynamic`` type defines multiple options, it has no default, validators and serves mostly documentation purpose.
 Let's use CKAN's ``sqlalchemy.*`` options as example.
 Every option whoose name follows pattern ``sqlalchemy.SOMETHING`` is passed to the SQLAlchemy engine created by CKAN.
 CKAN doesn't actually know, which options